 But costochondritis sufferers might not have undergone any surgery and can still get costochondritis.
 In this case, the only thing that might be behind costochondritis could be a viral infection, excess pressure put on the chest maybe because of asthma or excessive coughing.

 How do you know if you have costochondritis?

 Certain things might convince you more that others that you have costochondritis.
 They could be:

-Tenderness in the breastbone are where the cartilage is connected to your ribs
+Tenderness in the breastbone where the cartilage is connected to your ribs

-A feeling of excessive pressure or a pressing in type of pain in your chest area
+A feeling of excessive pressure or a pinching type of pain in your chest area

 Pain spreading from your side to your back, around the shoulder blade area

 Difficulty in breading due to pressing pain in chest

 An aggravated pain which is intensified when you sneeze or cough